A weekend in Transylvania’s Saxon villages (what it’s actually like)

 Rooms are comfortable and have everything you need, but it’s the atmosphere outside that makes it special.
 Sit on the terrace at sunset and watch as the sky shifts over the tiled rooftops, with storks circling overhead and the village gradually quieting down.
 From here, everything in Biertan is walkable: the church, the small square, and the trails that lead out into the countryside.

-A Slow Weekend Itinerary for Transylvania’s Saxon Villages
+A Weekend in Transylvania’s Saxon Villages

 Friday: Arrival and First Impressions in Viscri